The Ultimate Guide to Mixed Methods User Research

 The deeper dive should clarify some things and offer new questions.
-So if time allows, zoom back out with a second survey on a different (or same if the study design calls for it) user group with newer, sharper questions (the cycle can repeat until analysis and synthesis starts to make sense, or the deadline arrives).
+So if time allows, zoom back out with a second survey on a different (or same if the study design calls for it) user group with newer, sharper questions.
+The cycle can repeat until analysis and synthesis starts to make sense, or when the deadline arrives.

 This approach works well for product development, especially when the need space is undefined and evolving.
 Surveys offer some potential north stars and interview, diary, and observational work allows for the selection of one (or two) needs after the nuance is better woven in.

 You’re working on behalf of a free healthcare clinic.
 You want to know who is using their services, but more importantly, you want to get at non-users.
 How do you capture who's not using your product, your service, or coming through your door?